MySQL Cluster NDB 7.1.31 is a new release of MySQL Cluster,

 The arrival of the late

-processing passes normal checks before
+TRANSID_AIprocessing passes normal checks before

 closeTransaction()resets the transaction state and invalidates the receiver.

 When these conditions are all met, the receiver thread proceeds to continue working on the

 TRANSID_AIsignal using the invalidated receiver.
 Since the receiver is already invalidated, its usage results in a node failure.

-Ndb object cleanup done for
+Ndbobject cleanup done for

 TCROLLBACKREPincludes invalidation of the transaction ID, so that, for a given transaction, any signal which is received after the

-arrives does not pass the transaction ID check and is silently dropped.
+TCROLLBACKREParrives does not pass the transaction ID check and is silently dropped.
 This fix is also implemented for the

 TCKEY_FAILREFsignals as well.

 See also Operations and Signals, for additional information about NDB messaging.
 (Bug #18196562)